applied-systems-biology/jipipe/jipipe-core/src/main/resources/org/hkijena/jipipe/documentation/introduction.md

-JIPipe is a graphical batch processing programming language for *ImageJ*.
-It comes with an easy-to-use graphical macro editor that requires no programming knowledge.
+# Welcome to JIPipe!

-Image processing steps can be added to the user interface and connected to form powerful and complex pipelines that can be easily scaled up and down.
+*JIPipe* is a graphical batch processing programming language for *ImageJ* that allows you to create macros without the need for programming.

 To create a pipeline, switch to one of the already open tabs at the top.
 If you create a new project, there is always one tab to manage <img src="image://icons/actions/straight-connector.png"/> <strong>Graph compartments</strong> and multiple